carlosabalde/libvmod-synth/README.rst

 Simple VMOD useful to generate synthetic responses during the ``vcl_error`` phase.
 Four types of responses are supported:

 * **Files**: delivers contents of any readable file, including binary ones.
-* **Templates**: delivers contents of any reasable template file, once rendered according with a list of tuples representing names and values of placeholders.
+* **Templates**: delivers contents of any readable template file, once rendered according with a list of tuples representing names and values of placeholders.
 * **Pixels**: delivers transparent 1px GIF images.
 * **Strings**: delivers any string value (i.e. no difference at all with the ``synthetic()`` primitive).